mnielsen/finding_scenius/finding_scenius.md

   artist) than if all he could hope for was to be a well-known local artist.
 The best way to sail is with the wind at your back.

+[*] I've been unable to track down a source for this.
+I believe Brand said it in conversation with Marvin Minsky, but don't recall where.

 # Acknowledgements

 Thanks to [Jen Dodd](http://jendodd.com),